Stripe

 If you are having trouble connecting to your gateway, we recommend starting with these troubleshooting steps.

-For additional troubleshooting tips or frequently asked questions about Stripe, check out Chargent’s knowledge base articles.
+For additional troubleshooting tips or frequently asked questions about Stripe, check out Chargent’s knowledge base articles or see the specific notes below:

 Getting Help